June 2013 Newsletter

 Page Loading Speed Improvements

-One of the great strengths of My Favourite Holiday Cottages in terms of its appeal to bookers is the emphasis we place on using plenty of good-quality images.
-As a subscriber, you can list up to 18 photos in addition to your main one.
+One of the great strengths of My Favourite Holiday Cottages' website is the emphasis we place on using plenty of high-quality images.
+As a subscriber, you can list up to 18 photos besides your main one.

 The drawback until now has been that, with so many images, pages take time to download.
 This is why so many sites put much smaller limits on the number of prints allowed.
 Slow download speeds tend to be down-rated by Google and limit the number of pages that site viewers will visit.